 - Bluehost Which includes a free domain, free site building software, and free WordPress installation.

-- Host Metro The lowest price package is set at $2.95 for life, but you have to pay extra for domains.
+- Host Metro The lowest price package is set at $2.95 per month for life, but you have to pay extra for domains.

 - A Small Orange Shared hosting utilising enterprise class server hardware, including script installer.